 Author bio and support

 Ruben Schade is a technical writer and IaaS engineer in Sydney, Australia who refers to himself in the third person in bios.
-Wait, not that BIOS!
-I’d hope for brain EFI by now.
+Wait, not BIOS… my brain should be EFI by now.